-Mortality Rate Table1 Derived using CalPERS Membership Data for all Funds
+Mortality Rate Table Derived using CalPERS Membership Data for all Funds thereafter

-Post Retirement Benefit Increase The lesser of contract COLA or 2.30% until Purchasing Power Protection
+Post Retirement Benefit Increase The lesser of contract COLA or 2.30% until Purchasing Power

-Allowance Floor on Purchasing Power applies, 2.30% thereafter
+Protection Allowance Floor on Purchasing Power applies, 2.30%

-- (1) Depending on age, service and type of employement - (2) Net of pension plan investment expenses, including inflation - (3) The mortality table used was developed based on CalPERS- specific data.
-The table includes generational mortality improvements using the Society of Actuaries Scale 80% of scale MP 2020.
-For more details on this table, please refer to the November 2021 experience study report (based on CalPERS demographic data from 2021 to 2019 that can be found on the CalPERS website.
+- (1) Depending on age, service and type of employement - (2) Net of pension plan investment expenses, including inflation - (3) The mortality table used was developed based on CalPERS-specific data.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study and Review of Actuarial Assumptions.
+Mortality rates incorporate full generational mortality improvement using 80% of scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the 2021 experience study report from November 2021 that can be found on the CalPERS website.